Commercial Real Estate Glossary

 LOI - A Letter of Intent is often a precursor to a commercial lease, used to memorialize basic lease terms between the potential tenant and landlord during negotiations.
 The LOI is a basic statement of terms, and almost uniformly non-binding (and should state so explicitly), helping the parties track terms in the back and forth.
-When completed, the drafter of the lease uses the Letter of Intent to inform the drafting of the lease.
+The drafter of the lease uses the Letter of Intent as a guideline for lease terms.

 Modified Gross Lease - A lease that requires the commercial tenant to pay a fixed base rent, plus any increase in external costs like taxes or insurance.
 This is a blend between a gross lease, where the landlord pays for all expenses in exchange for base rent, and a triple net lease, where the tenant pays for all related external expenses such as taxes, repairs, and insurance.
 There can be infinite variations of this, but typically the landlord agrees to pay a base of external fees like electricity usage or taxes, and the tenant commits to pay any costs above the agreed upon landlord obligation.
 This limits the liability of a landlord in case costs escalate.

 OpEx - Operating Expenditures in maintenance of the property.
 Operating expenses, unlike "Cap Ex" expenses, are deductible in the tax year spent, on items such as utilities, management, repairs, payroll, insurance, etc.

 Triple Net - Written often as "nnn" or "net net net".
 "Nets" are charges paid by the landlord that are often passed through to a commercial tenant, a practice common in retail leases.
 In a "triple-net" lease, there are 3 nets passed through: Property taxes, base building insurance, and Common Area Maintenance (CAM), which often includes management fees.
 While this is common in retail leases and uncommon in office leases (which are often "full service"), remember that everything is negotiable.
 When the tenant pays the nets, it pays a percentage that equals its percentage use of the entire building.
 Nets can change as taxes change and as costs go up, or as maintenance is performed, so the nets are an estimate that are often adjusted at least annually.